guillainbisimwa/Splasheroo-doc/source/includes/main.md

 | name                  | string |                                                     |

 <aside class="success">
-Remember — if you post successfully, then you gonna receive an email, if not please check the Span folder
+Remember — if you post successfully, then you gonna receive an email, if not please check the Spam folder
 </aside>

 ## Check if Email is validate